 3. Disability carries no stigma

 Playing a disabled character has long generated Academy Awards, with examples too numerous to mention, from Colin Firth’s stammering King George VI in “The King’s Speech” to Hoffman’s autistic genius in “Rain Man.”
 It’s hard to believe this year will be any different.

-Still, it’s rare for an Oscar to go to actresses playing a mute character, with Patty Duke’s performance as Helen Keller in “The Miracle Worker,” Marlee Matlin (to date the only deaf performer to have won the award) in “Children of a Lesser God” and Holly Hunter in “The Piano” being the only winners to date.
+Still, it’s rare for an Oscar to go to actresses playing a mute character, with Patty Duke’s performance as Helen Keller in “The Miracle Worker,” Marlee Matlin (to date the only deaf performer to have won the award) in “Children of a Lesser God,” Holly Hunter in “The Piano” and Jane Wyman in “Johnny Belinda” being the only winners to date.

 That will probably change this year.
 After earning a supporting nomination for “Blue Jasmine” in 2013, British actress Sally Hawkins has earned major awards buzz for her leading role as a mute cleaning lady who falls in love with an extraordinary beau in “The Shape of Water.”
 It’s the kind of technically polished and socially sensitive work that filmmakers appreciate and want to share with holiday audiences — a sensitive slice of feel-good entertainment in a season that is about nurturing the goodness of your heart.